turingschool/launch-curriculum/module4/lessons/Week4/Interfaces.md

 * Part 0: Reflection on how yesterday went
 * Part 1: An instructor-led lesson introducing the topic of interfaces
-* Part 2: Pair research to deepen your understanding of interfaces and how we have used it so far
+* Part 2: Pair research to deepen your understanding of interfaces and how we have used them so far
 * Part 3: A pair presentation to your classmates about what you learned

 ## Learning Goals